Reconciling Account Definition

 Solution

-Accounts payable account consists of all the pending payments for Mr. X. So whatever Mr. X bought on credit will reflect in this account.
+The accounts payable account consists of all the pending payments for Mr. X. So whatever Mr. X bought on credit will reflect in this account.
 Say there are five entries in this account.
 The total balance of the account is $10,000.
 So Mr. X owes $10,000 to his suppliers.
 As Mr. X is maintaining an account for Accounts Payable, thus the suppliers are also maintaining an Accounts Receivable account.

-Mr. X will ask for the final customized bill from each supplier and check whether the amount is adding up to $10,000.
+Mr. X will ask for the final customized bill from each supplier and check whether the amount adds up to $10,000.
 If there is any discrepancy, that the supplier has added extra payment, then Mr. X should immediately contact them and get it fixed.
 So once the reconciliation is done.
 Then the balance of Accounts payable can be trusted.

-Every business maintains internal accounts.
-So after the end of the period, the balances of the accounts portray a picture.
+- Every business maintains internal accounts.
+Hence, after the end of the period, the balances of the accounts portray a picture.
 Say the Accounts receivable account shows that $5,000 is receivable.
-So if the company has not done reconciliation, then they may start operating, thinking that they will receive $5,000.
-While reconciliation, it was found that the correct amount is $3,000.
-So reconciliation helps to eradicate uncertainty.
-Once reconciliation is done, the account balances can be trusted.

 Recommended Articles